 (updated as of 18 December)

 This document sets out what I will personally do to protect the health and welfare of the bereaved people I serve, fellow professionals, my own family and friends, wider society, and myself against the threat of the Covid-19 virus.

-It is our collective duty to support the NHS and society by helping to flatten the curve of the spread of Covid-19, as well as ensuring we take proportionate measures to protect ourselves.
+It is our collective duty to support the NHS and society by helping to limit the spread of Covid-19, as well as ensuring we take sensible measures to protect ourselves.